 1 Year 3 Years 5 Years 10 Years

-Class I \$108 \$337 \$ 585 \$1,294
+Class I \$109 \$340 \$590 \$1,306

-Class A \$642 \$889 \$1,155 \$1,914
+Class A \$646 \$901 \$1,175 \$1,957

-Class C \$197 \$609 \$1,047 \$2,075
+Class C \$202 \$624 \$1,073 \$2,126

-Class Z \$ 88 \$274 \$ 477 \$1,061
+Class Z \$89 \$278 \$482 \$1,073

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 49% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 36% of the average value of its portfolio.

 Principal Investment Strategy.
 The Fund normally invests at least 80% of its net assets plus borrowings for investment purposes in equity securities of small capitalization companies.
 Hotchkis & Wiley Capital Management, LLC (the "Advisor") currently considers small cap companies to be those with market capitalizations like those found in the Russell 2000® Index.
-The market capitalization range of the Index changes constantly, but as of June 30, 2022, the range was from \$25.4 million to \$10.4 billion.
+The market capitalization range of the Index changes constantly, but as of June 30, 2021, the range was from \$177 million to \$29.1 billion.
 Market capitalization is measured at the time of initial purchase.
 The Fund may invest in foreign (non-U.S.) securities.

 The Fund seeks to invest in companies whose future prospects are misunderstood or not fully recognized by the market.
 The Fund employs a fundamental value investing approach which seeks to exploit market inefficiencies created by irrational investor behavior.
 To identify these investment opportunities, the Fund employs a disciplined, bottom-up investment process that relies on rigorous, internally-generated fundamental research.
 The Fund focuses exposure on these investment opportunities by holding approximately 50-100 securities.
-As part of the Advisor's investment process, the investment team evaluates the general and industry-specific Environmental, Social, and Governance ("ESG") factors that the Advisor believes to be the most financially material to a company's short-, medium-, and longterm enterprise value.
-The Advisor believes this evaluation contributes to its overall analysis of a company's value creation for shareholders and future financial performance.
 With the exception of diversification guidelines, the Fund does not employ predetermined rules for sales; rather, the Fund evaluates each sell candidate based on the candidate's specific risk and return characteristics which include: 1) relative valuation; 2) fundamental operating trends; 3) deterioration of fundamentals; and 4) portfolio diversification.